 As part of the purchase agreement, the Group agreed to pay the selling shareholders any performance fees earned from existing funds during their current terms, net of any income tax expense.
-This earn-out component has been classified as variable consideration and forms part of the total purchase consideration.
-The acquisition-date fair value of these fees was estimated at \$4.1 million.
-Refer to note 3.5 Financial Instrument fair value hierarchy for the valuation method and fair value as at 30 June 2023.
+This earn-out component has been classified as variable consideration and

 As part of the purchase agreement, the Group agreed to pay the selling shareholders an additional earn-out component of up to \$10 million, payable based on agreed milestones relating to funds under management (FUM) and funds management revenue growth targets being met over the period to 30 June 2024.
-This earn-out component has been classified as compensation for post-combination services and does not form part of the total purchase consideration.
+This earn-out component has been classified as compensation for post-combination services

 Fortius was one of Australia's leading privately-owned real estate funds management businesses with an established track record of investing in Australian real estate markets and generating strong returns for its investors.
-Establishment of a funds management business segment has been a key priority for the Group and this acquisition added \$1.9 billion of FUM to the Group's business as at the date of the acquisition.
+Establishment of a funds management business segment has been a key priority for the Group and this acquisition added \$1.9 billion of FUM to the Group's business as at the date of the forms part of the total purchase consideration.
+The acquisition-date fair value of these fees was estimated at \$4.1 million.
+Refer to note 3.5